What should I expect?

 Do you have chairs?

 Not usually!
-You’re welcome to bring your own camp chair or cushion, or a picnic blanket.
+You’re welcome to bring your own camp chair, cushion, or blanket.
 We ask those with higher chairs to sit further from the stage, and those with blankets or low chairs to sit closer so that everyone can see.

 Do I need a ticket?